Mike Toglia Player Props: Rockies vs. Athletics

-Mike Toglia -- 1-for-1 with an RBI in his most recent game -- will be in action for the Colorado Rockies against the Oakland Athletics, with Paul Blackburn on the hill, on July 29 at 8:10 PM ET.
+Mike Toglia -- 1-for-4 with an RBI in his most recent game -- will be in action for the Colorado Rockies against the Oakland Athletics, with Luis Medina on the hill, on July 30 at 3:10 PM ET.

-He reached base in his only plate appearance in his most recent appearance against the Athletics.
+He had a one-hit showing in his last game (1-for-4) against the Athletics.

 Mike Toglia Game Info & Props vs. the Athletics